Reviewed by

 What Happens if You Don't Register Via the Darpan Portal When Required?

-The consequences of not having the Darpan registration are significant and can severely impact operations:
+The consequences of not having the Darpan registration are significant and can severely impact operations, such as:

 • Inability to Apply for Government Funding: Without a Darpan ID, NGOs will be ineligible to apply for government grants or funding from Central Ministries or Departments.